Konstantin Grigorishin

 Konstantin Ivanovich Grigorishin (born 16 November 1965) is a Russian-Ukrainian businessman and billionaire.
 Business assets of Grigorishin, including energy, shipping and industrial machine-building companies, are mainly located in Ukraine.
 Grigorishin heads Energy Standard Group, which controls a number of enterprises in Zaporizhzhia and Ukrrichflot, as well as eight Ukrainian regional energy-distribution companies.
 He previously owned Sumy NPO, named after M.V.
 Frunze.

-On 1 November 2018 he became one of 322 Ukrainian citizens against whom the Russian Federation imposed sanctions.
+As of May, 2026, Ukraine is seeking an international arrest warrant for Grigorishin (Kostiantyn Hryhoryshyn), who is believed to be outside Ukraine.